About AfBo

 Data sources

-Information on borrowed affixes was compiled by Frank Seifart from a variety of sources, as explicitly indicated for each case.
+Information on borrowed affixes was compiled from a variety of sources, as explicitly indicated for each case.
 Most information comes from published sources, especially descriptive grammars and other descriptive studies on, e.g., language contact or morphology.
 Different sources on the same language were consulted wherever possible.
 In many cases important additional information (and in some cases, all information) comes from personal communications from experts on the languages in question.

 Language sample

-The sample of languages includes in principle all cases of affix borrowing that have come to my attention between 2007 and 2013, i.e. no attempt has been made to make the sample genealogically or areally balanced.
+The sample of languages includes in principle all cases of affix borrowing that have come to our attention between 2007 and 2026, i.e. no attempt has been made to make the sample genealogically or areally balanced.
 If two or more pairs of languages (or dialects) are very similar in the aspects relevant here, only one pair has been included in the database, namely the language pair with the higher number of borrowed affixes.
 For instance, Chuvash (Turkic) affixes in Mari (Uralic) are included in the database, but excluded is the similar set of Chuvash affixes that the Mordvinian languages borrowed, which are closely related to Mari.

 There is a clear bias in the language sample towards those language families and areas that are linguistically best described, especially European/Western Eurasian and Oriental languages.
 This is because detecting affix borrowing requires relatively detailed information not only on the recipient and donor language but crucially also comparative evidence from both of these languages for the proof of borrowing and determining the direction of borrowing.